-AVA Gallery and Art Center is open Wed-Sun 11am – 6pm for gallery visits and Mon-Fri 9am – 5pm for business and properly distanced, in-person art education classes.
+AVA Gallery and Art Center is open Tue-Fri 11am – 6pm and Sat-Sun 11am-4pm for in-person gallery viewing and art education classes.
 We welcome you to partake of all that AVA has to offer knowing we have your health, well-being, and comfort as our top priority.
-Please make note of the following policies before vising AVA:

 AVA is working to reduce risk by requiring visitors to wear a face covering and maintain 6 feet of physical distance between unrelated individuals or groups when indoors and 3 feet when outdoors in order to protect those who cannot wear a mask or get vaccinated.
 We also have health screening questions at the door; a building-wide cleaning schedule; and installed hand-sanitizer stations throughout the buildings.
 AVA will continue to monitor and abide by City of Lebanon guidelines.
 AVA reserves the right to ask visitors who do not follow these guidelines to leave the premises.

 When not interacting with the public or in public spaces, employees, volunteers, and tenants do not have to wear a mask or social distance if they are fully vaccinated.
 Visitors, volunteers, artists, instructors, and staff who are in the public areas of the building or anyone who is not fully vaccinated must wear a mask, including when entering and leaving the building.

 AVA will continue to require mask wearing in public spaces at all times, vaccinated or not, inside or out, and maintain social distancing of at least 6 feet between non-related individuals/groups while indoors and 3 feet while outdoors.